 Mimosas are typically made with orange juice and champagne.
 This combination adds the perfect amount of sweetness and sophistication for brunch!

 Want to make it family-friendly?
 It’s so easy.
-Just substitute any lemon-lime soda in place of the champagne and you’ve got a nonalcoholic, family-friendly option.
+Substitute any lemon-lime soda for the champagne, and you’ve got a nonalcoholic, family-friendly option.

 Like pancakes or waffles, french toast is another American breakfast favorite that’s often served with eggs.
 The difference is that the pairing of quiche and french toast seems a little more elegant.
 It’s a perfect brunch pairing!